20 Staple Pantry Items for Making Cheap Meals

 8. Eggs

 Oh, how I love eggs!
 They’re full of protein while costing you very little.
-In fact, they are one of the cheapest staple foods on this list.
-Whether you prefer them scrambled or sunny side up, or maybe you’re in the mood for some french toast for breakfast, eggs will do your body good.
-You’ll also be needing eggs for making homemade baked goods as well.
+They are one of the cheapest staple foods on this list.
+Whether you prefer scrambled or sunny side up, or maybe you’re in the mood for some French toast for breakfast, eggs will do your body good.
+You’ll also need eggs to make homemade baked goods.

 9. Cheese

-Cheese can be expensive when you decide to pay full price for it, so don’t, and wait until it goes on sale.
+Cheese can be expensive, so you may want to wait until it goes on sale.
 If you enjoy cooking from scratch, it will be hard to survive without it.
-(At least I think so.)
+(At least, I think so.)
 You’ll need it for salads, sandwiches, homemade pizza, and yummy cheesy quesadillas.
-Believe it or not, it too can be frozen, if desired.
+Believe it or not, it, too, can be frozen if desired.

 10. Flour

-Flour will be absolutely necessary for those who whip up everything from scratch.
-It’s also used to thicken sauces and soups, but most importantly when making mouth-watering baked goods like my favorite homemade bread.
+Flour will be essential for those who whip up everything from scratch.
+It also thickens sauces and soups, but most importantly, when making mouth-watering baked goods like my favorite homemade bread.

 11. Oil

-You may be scratching your head on this one because oil certainly isn’t cheap, but it will provide you with more cooking options, besides use in simply baking or frying and you’ll notice the taste difference too.
-Olive oil is the healthiest way to go while providing a number of health benefits for you and your family.
+You may be scratching your head on this one because oil certainly isn’t cheap, but it will provide you with more cooking options besides simply baking or frying, and you’ll notice the taste difference, too.
+Olive oil is the healthiest way to go while providing several health benefits for you and your family.

 12. Oatmeal